-For students who find themselves struggling financially whilst enrolled on a course at Trinity Laban, there is a Financial Support Grant.
-This is allocated on the basis of financial need and in the form of a contribution towards the cost of accommodation, general living expenses or external events costs - depending on which element is applied for.
+This grant is available to students who struggle financially while studying at Trinity Laban.
+It is allocated on the basis of financial need in the form of a contribution towards the cost of accommodation, general living expenses or external events costs.

 For more information, please contact any of the following: